22 Types of Frogs in Alabama

 In comparison to the snouts of other species, theirs is particularly different.
 Their eardrums are extremely visible and very huge.

 They are most comfortable in areas of water surrounded by vegetation, such as ponds, lakes, and marshes.
-River swamps are another possible habitat to find them in.
+River swamps are another possible habitat in which to find them.

 7. Southern Leopard Frog